Jade Helm 15 conspiracy theories: Media

-All News Pipeline broke Jade Helm to the world on March 13, 2015, five days before conspiracy theorist and radio host Alex Jones, who began spreading the conspiracy theory on March 19, 2015, by saying on his radio program and on his website that the federal government was preparing to invade Texas.
+One of the first versions of the conspiracy appeared in All News Pipeline.
+It was later spread by conspiracy theorist and radio host Alex Jones, who said on his Infowars radio program and website that the federal government was preparing to invade Texas.
 "They're going to practice breaking into things and stuff.
 This is going to be hellish," Jones said.
 "Now this is just a cover for deploying the military on the streets ...
 This is an invasion ... in preparation for the financial collapse and maybe even Obama not leaving office."
+The conspiracy theories also appeared repeatedly on the conservative Drudge Report website.

-In reaction to the sentiment that the military exercises might in fact be movement against American citizens, Dallas Morning News columnist Jacquielynn Floyd wrote a column titled, "Abbott should counter, not cater to, Texans' crazy Jade Helm fears," noting that Abbott's "response to this nut-studded fruitcake of fear was unfortunate."
+After Abbott's response, Dallas Morning News columnist Jacquielynn Floyd wrote a column titled, "Abbott should counter, not cater to, Texans' crazy Jade Helm fears," noting that Abbott's "response to this nut-studded fruitcake of fear was unfortunate."
 On April 29, White House Press Secretary Josh Earnest addressed the concerns of critics in the regular press briefing, saying, "I have no idea what he's thinking," regarding Abbott's letter to the Texas Guard.
 "In no way will the constitutional rights or civil liberties of any American citizen be infringed upon while this exercise is being conducted."

+The New York Times said that "numerous Republican elected officials in Texas have publicly embraced the ideology, conspiracy theories and anti-Obama sentiments of the far right", and reported that critics of Abbott pointed to the "disproportionate influence" of far-right activists over Republican primaries in the state.

-Comedian Jon Stewart addressed the debate around the exercises in a segment on The Daily Show on May 4 called "Fear and Absent Danger", noting that previous military exercises while Republican Rick Perry was governor did not raise similar concerns.
+Comedian Jon Stewart addressed the debate around the exercises in a segment on The Daily Show on May 4 called "Fear and Absent Danger", noting that previous military exercises before Obama's presidency had not raised similar concerns among conspiracy theorists and then-governor Rick Perry.